SethCreason/Random-Projects/C#/maze/README.md

+# Objective:
-# Objective:  Place a character in a maze at a randomized location, then navigate to the exit.
+Place a character in a maze at a randomized location, then have the user navigate to the exit.